rleap-project/dlplan/README.md

 ### 0.2.
 Description Logics

 There are two types of objects in description logics: concepts and roles.
 Concepts can be seen as derived unary predicates and Roles and derived binary predicates.
 There are several base grammar rules and inductive grammar rules.
-Their interpretation on the states yield sets of ground atoms coming over the derived unary (resp. binary) predicates.
+Their interpretation on the states yield sets of ground atoms over the derived unary (resp. binary) predicates.
 Counting the number of ground atoms yield the valuation for a numerical feature n : S -> {0,1,...} or checking whether there exists a least one ground atoms yields a Boolean feature b : S -> {0,1}

 ## 1. Features of the DLPlan-library